Barry's Time Travel Review Score

 Edge Of Tomorrow is a 2014 science-fiction film directed by Doug Liman, staring Tom Cruise and Emily Blunt in the leading roles.
 If you liked films like Source Code and Triangle, you will like this movie.
-I will not get into the aspects of movie making or storytelling.
-That part was well done.
-It was not hard to understand the concept of the time reset or the construct of the creatures.
-I want to first run past the film and then compare it to the story in the book.
-Here’s the plot synopsis and explanation of Edge of Tomorrow : Movie vs Book (All You Need Is Kill).
+I will not get into reviewing the aspects of movie-making or storytelling, those were well done.
+It was not hard to understand the concept of the time-reset or the construct of the alien creatures.
+I will first summarize the film’s plot and then compare it to the story in the book.
+Here’s the plot synopsis and explanation of Edge of Tomorrow in comparison to the book All You Need Is Kill, spoilers ahead.

 Edge of Tomorrow : Plot Synopsis

-The basic concept is that the Omega is the main alien unit with all the Alphas neurally connected to it.
-The death of an Alpha causes the Omega to revert time back and anticipate the course of events and alters the attack accordingly.
-This way, the alien life form never loses a battle.
-Poor humans don’t know this and they run into their imminent deaths.
+The basic concept of Edge Of Tomorrow is that the Omega is the central alien unit with all the Alphas neurally connected to it.
+The death of an Alpha causes the Omega to revert time back.
+It uses this revert to anticipate the course of events and alters the attack accordingly.
+This way, the alien life-form never loses a battle.
+The poor humans are unaware of this, and they run towards their imminent deaths.

-The blood of the Alpha on Cage, gives him the power of reset too.
-So now every time he dies he resets back to the start of the previous day.
-Rita notices that Cage sees the future; she too had that power once so she asks Cage to go meet her when his day resets.
-The rest of the movie, the two of them plot on various strategies to get to the location of the omega which comes to Cage as a dream vision.
+The blood of the Alpha on Cage gives him the power of reset too.
+So now, every time he dies, he resets back to the start of the previous day.
+Rita notices that Cage sees the future; she too had that power once, so she asks Cage to go meet her when his day resets.
+The rest of the movie sees Cage and Rita plotting various strategies to get to the location of the Omega, which comes to Cage as a vision in his dreams.

-Little do they know that the Omega simply has identified a human (Cage) with the ability to reset and buy giving the vision of a fake location to itself, the Omega can plan a trap for Cage to drain his blood which will remove his powers to reset time.
-This has already happened to Rita in the past.
+Little do they know that the Omega identifies Cage is an infiltrator in the alien network.
+It purposely gives Cage the vision of a fake location to itself.
+The Omega plans this trap for Cage in order to capture and drain his blood, which will remove his ability to reset.
+Now, this has already happened to Rita in the past.
 She once could reset too but lost the power because her blood was drained.
-When the moment arrives, Cage escapes the trap by drowning himself and resets to the previous day.
+When the moment arrives, Cage escapes the Omega’s trap by drowning himself and resets to the previous day.

-Rita and Cage now choose an alternate strategy to find the real location of the Omega using a device.
-There is not much explanation to this device but helps locate the Omega based on the Alpha’s blood in Cage.
+Rita and Cage now choose an alternate strategy to find the actual location of the Omega using a device.
+There is not much explanation for this device but it helps locate the Omega based on the Alpha’s blood in Cage.

-Cutting it short to the end, Cage and Rita with the help of the squadron land up in Paris and plan an attack on the Omega.
-With their last breath, they succeed to kill the Omega.
+Cutting it short to the end, Cage and Rita, with the help of the squadron, land up in Paris and plan an attack on the Omega.
+With their last breath, they succeed in killing the Omega.
 Cage is dying by bleeding out.
-But the Omega’s blood enters him and he now resets the time back by a day.
+But the Omega’s blood enters him, and he now resets the time back by a day.
 This event of absorbing the alien blood happens at a time earlier than the previous times Cage usually dies.
 Hence his reset this time takes him back to an earlier point in time.
 Usually, he wakes up in the airfield, but this time he wakes up on the chopper.
 The aliens have died, and the world is safe, Cage meets Rita again, for the first time.

 Edge of Tomorrow : Plot Hole

 The death of the Omega is an event that is created by Cage.
-Since the Omega itself died, it could not reset time to prevent its own death.
+Since the Omega itself died, it could not reset time to prevent its own demise.
 Cage can now be assumed to be the Omega (with no Alphas).
 So he can continue to have memories of the event of the Omega’s death – yet to occur.
 As far as the rest of the world goes, they should have only been shocked that the aliens are all dead, but shouldn’t know about an explosion in Paris.
-The explosion in Paris is yet to happen as far as the rest of the world is concerned.
-The news however reports of an explosion.
+The blast in Paris is yet to happen as far as the rest of the world is concerned.
+The news, however, reports of an explosion.
 This part makes little sense.